jingyi-liuchen/Bubbles/tests/README.md

 ### BUBBLE

 lbubble: whether to calculate size, center of mass, shape anisotropy factor (0:no 1:yes)
-bubble\_mesh: number of meshes used in x, y, z direction
+bead\_type: the atom type used for calculating neighbors bubble\_mesh: number of meshes used in x, y, z direction
 ncut: only output information for ncut largest bubbles
 nliqcut: number of minimum nearest neighbor molecules to be considered as liquid molecule